Moving to South Africa?

 Visas and Permits for South Africa

-In case you would like to get a first glimpse of your future home country before relocating there, you might want to travel to South Africa on a visitor’s visa.
-The South African government has made travel and tourism into the country fairly simple for citizens of a large number of nations: the list of countries exempt from visa is fairly long.
+If you’re planning on visiting South Africa before your move, you might require a visitor’s visa.
+However, due to the South African government encouraging tourism, many citizens from a large number of nations don’t require one.
+Take a look at the list of countries exempt from visas.
 Please note that citizens of certain countries are only exempt if they hold a diplomatic, official, or service passport.

-Of course, you will not be able to settle and work in South Africa by virtue of a tourist visa: you need to apply for one of the various types of temporary residency permits listed below.
-Inquiries on any of these permits, as well as applications, should be directed to the South African mission in your home country.
+If you have any inquiries about any of these permits, as well as applications, you should direct them to the South African mission in your home country.
 The Department of International Relations & Cooperation offers a complete list with links to the websites of the respective representations.

-South Africa offers a total of twelve temporary residence permits catering to different groups of people, depending on factors such as their age, occupation, or the purpose and duration of their stay.
-Some of the available permits are, for example, tailored to retirees, exchange students, or people wishing to undergo medical treatment in South Africa.
-The permits relevant to expat interests are briefly explained below.
+South Africa offers a total of eleven temporary residence permits catering to different groups of people.
+Depending on your age, occupation, or the purpose and duration of your stay will determine what options are available to you.
+Some of the available permits are, tailored to retirees, exchange students, or people wishing to undergo medical treatment in South Africa.
+The permits most relevant to expat interests are briefly explained below.

-- at least two blank pages in your passport (the passport has to be valid for at least 30 days after your intended return date from South Africa)
+- at least two blank pages in your passport (the passport must be valid for at least 30 days after your intended return date from South Africa)

 - application form DHA-1738